Class of 1999: Home media

 Class of 1999 was initially released on VHS via Vestron Video in 1991, and was later withdrawn.
 It was released on DVD in other countries such as South Korea and Australia.
 In 2001, a widescreen DVD edition of the movie was released through Columbia Tristar Home Entertainment in the U.K. The film's first American DVD release was by Lionsgate, on September 16, 2008.
 In 2012, Lionsgate included Class of 1999 in a DVD box set with seven other horror movies.
 The magazine Fangoria released the film under their banner on Hulu in March 2015.
 Lionsgate released the movie on Blu-ray in January 2018, as part of its new Vestron Video Collector's Series.

 Soundtrack

+Nine Inch Nails' "Head Like A Hole" is featured on the soundtrack.

 Midge Ure's "Come The Day" is used under the closing credits of the film.
 Ure recorded the track while on tour in the United States in 1989.
 He would later say that he disliked the song, as well as the film.

-Class of '99

-When the musicians Layne Staley and Tom Morello decided to join efforts to record a song for the soundtrack of the movie The Faculty (released December 25, 1998 in Northern America and 1999 in the rest of the world) they named this supergroup Class of '99.

 Reception

 The film received a score of 63% based on 8 reviews on Rotten Tomatoes.
-Metacritic gave the film a score of 33 based on 9 reviews, indicating "generally unfavorable reviews".
+Metacritic gave the film a score of 33 based on 9 reviews, indicating "generally unfavorable" reviews.